 What’s green, looks mean, and is the coolest thing in Wisconsin you’ve ever seen?
 The Hodag, of course!
 Stock up on all your quirky green monster goods at the one and only Hodag Store!
 I may or may not have splurged on a $30 painting of the Hodag in his native northwoods habitat.

-Overall, my first real visit to Rhinelander was incredible.
-It served as the perfect weekend getaway to experience fall in the northwoods, spend time with a good friend, eat comfort food to my heart’s content, and escape the claustrophobia and chaos of the city.
+Overall, my first visit to Rhinelander was incredible.
+It was the perfect weekend trip to experience fall in the northwoods, spend time with a good friend, eat comfort food to my heart’s content, and escape the chaos of the city.
 Thanks again to Explore Rhinelander for inviting me to explore your town.
 I hope to visit again soon!